rage/programming-23/data/part-8/3-defining-classes.md

     pass
 ```

 The above piece of code tells Python that here we are defining a class named `BankAccount`.
-The class does not contain any functionality yet, but we can still cerate an object based on the class.
+The class does not contain any functionality yet, but we can still create an object based on the class.

 Lets have a look at a program where two variables are added to a `BankAccount` object: `balance` and `owner`.
-Any variables attached to an object are called its _data attributes_, or sometimes _instance variables_.
+Any variables attached to an object are called its _attributes_, or more specifically, _data attributes_, or sometimes _instance variables_.

-The data attributes attached to an object can be accessed through the object:
+The attributes attached to an object can be accessed through the object:

 ```python
 class BankAccount: